 - Minnesota law requires licensed foster care providers to comply with specific safe sleep standards and training requirements for infants.

 - You will be asked for demographic information to complete a local background check.
 Ensuring the safety of a child is the top priority when placing a child into a foster home.
 A finger-print based background study is required as a part of the licensing application.
-Any criminal record is reviewed by the licensing entity on an individual basis, with an important factor being when the incident occurred and the current situation of the family.
+Any criminal record is reviewed by the licensing entity on an individual basis, with important factors including when the incident occurred, and the current situation of the family.
 It is important to be honest with your agency and worker about any criminal history that does exist, as failure to do so may lead to you being denied for foster care.
 To learn more about criminal barriers to foster care and adoption, please visit: https://www.revisor.mn.gov/statutes/?id=245C.15

 Contact with providers: